mackenzie-wentworth/prework-study-guide/README.md

 ## Description

-As a beginner in software developent, this Prework Study Guide serves as a resource to help bootcamp students understand various program langauges and applications.
+As a beginner in software developent, this Prework Study Guide serves as a resource to help bootcamp students understand various software langauges and tools used to create web applications.
 In this guide, you will find introductory notes on HTML, CSS, JavaScript, and Git.

 ## Installation